PulseRain/Reindeer/README.md

   * # Miscellaneous
 ## UART Configuration

-Both [**Gnarly Grey UPDuinoV2 board (Lattice UP5K)**](http://www.latticesemi.com/en/Products/DevelopmentBoardsAndKits/GnarlyGreyUPDuinoBoard) and [**Future Electronics Creative board (Microsemi SmartFusion2 M2S025)**](https://www.futureelectronics.com/p/development-tools--development-tool-hardware/futurem2sf-evb-future-electronics-dev-tools-3091560) have FTDI chip that will convert between UART and USB.
-And such UART can be shared by the programmer and the FPGA.
+Both [**Gnarly Grey UPDuinoV2 board (Lattice UP5K)**](http://www.latticesemi.com/en/Products/DevelopmentBoardsAndKits/GnarlyGreyUPDuinoBoard) and [**Future Electronics Creative board (Microsemi SmartFusion2 M2S025)**](https://www.futureelectronics.com/p/development-tools--development-tool-hardware/futurem2sf-evb-future-electronics-dev-tools-3091560) have FTDI chip that can convert between UART and USB.
+And the UART can be shared by the programmer and the FPGA.
 So there is no need for extra wire to make additional serial port.
 If terminal emulator software is used, the UART should be configured as **115200 baud rate, 8 bit data, none parity, 1 stop bit and no flow control**

 ## LED

-The status of the soft CPU is indicated by different clock of LEDs on both Both [**Gnarly Grey UPDuinoV2 board (Lattice UP5K)**](http://www.latticesemi.com/en/Products/DevelopmentBoardsAndKits/GnarlyGreyUPDuinoBoard) and [**Future Electronics Creative board (Microsemi SmartFusion2 M2S025)**](https://www.futureelectronics.com/p/development-tools--development-tool-hardware/futurem2sf-evb-future-electronics-dev-tools-3091560).
-After power on reset, the LED turns red, which indicates the hold/paused state.
+The status of the soft CPU is indicated by different color of LEDs on both [**Gnarly Grey UPDuinoV2 board (Lattice UP5K)**](http://www.latticesemi.com/en/Products/DevelopmentBoardsAndKits/GnarlyGreyUPDuinoBoard) and [**Future Electronics Creative board (Microsemi SmartFusion2 M2S025)**](https://www.futureelectronics.com/p/development-tools--development-tool-hardware/futurem2sf-evb-future-electronics-dev-tools-3091560).
+After power on reset, the LED will turn red, which indicates the hold/paused state.
 When the soft CPU becomes active, the LED will turn into green.

 ## Configuration of the soft CPU